God gives reborn believers access to his personal contentment.

 True freedom is not the license to do whatever we want.
-It is the ability to make the right moral choice when immoral alternatives are currently more attractive.
+It is the ability to make the right moral choice when immoral alternatives are more attractive.

 God provides the foundation for an accurate, healthy self-image.

 God considers us significant.
 His assessments are the absolute truth.
-Therefore, we are genuinely significant, no matter how bleak our past, how recent our unrighteousness, or how others may perceive us.
+Therefore, we are genuinely valuable, no matter how bleak our past, how recent our unrighteousness, or how others may perceive us.

 Knowing that God has forgiven us enables us to forgive ourselves.
 Understanding that he accepts us as we are—unconditionally—enables us likewise to accept ourselves.

 God loves each of us equally, regardless of our status, strengths, weaknesses, successes, or failures.
 We, therefore, have no reason to ever feel inferior or superior to anyone else.

-God infuses our lives with new meaning and purpose as we walk in harmony with him.
+God infuses our lives with meaning and purpose as we walk in harmony with him.

 Mundane things become his gifts for which we give thanks.
 Work turns into a form of worship.
 Nature becomes evidence of his power and majesty.
 Other people become conduits of his aid and valuable souls he wants to love and encourage through us.

-We set new performance standards for ourselves, because we want everything we think, say, and do to reflect well on him.
+We set new performance standards for ourselves because we want everything we do, say, and think to reflect well on him.

 God gives us opportunities for personal fulfillment as we care for others on his behalf.

 The Holy Spirit equips every reborn believer with one or more special abilities that help churches function effectively and minister productively.
 We experience deep satisfaction when God uses our gifts to advance his eternal cause.

 His Word outlines the priorities and goals that please him and enrich us.
 It warns us about specific mistakes that can permanently complicate our lives.
-He presents general guidelines that help us avoid lesser mishaps.
-He helps us discover our passion and purpose in life, as we delight in him.
+He offers general guidelines that help us avoid lesser mishaps.
+He helps us discover the things that truly satisfy our souls as we delight in him.

-God makes sure we are always in the presence of goodness that is worthy of our gratitude, even amid adverse circumstances.
+God makes sure we are always in the presence of goodness that is worthy of our gratitude, even amid affliction.

 These good things may seem trivial relative to the intensity of our suffering.
-In dire circumstances, they may be limited to the comfort of his nearness and the assurance of heaven.
+In dire situations, they may be limited to the comfort of his nearness and the assurance of heaven.
 Nonetheless, we are always in proximity to goodness.